Have questions? Check out our FAQs

 How do I join a local GBR Team?

-You can find a list of cities with current GBR Teams on the “2020 Participants” tab above.
+You can find a list of cities with current GBR Teams on the “Find a GBR Team” tab above.
 Consider creating your own GBR Team if one does not already exist in your region.

 Can I be part of more than one GBR Team?